AakashRak/simple-portfolio-website/README.md

 How to View

-You can access the portfolio website here (insert the link to your GitHub Pages or the live website).
+You can access the portfolio website  https://aakashrak.github.io/simple-portfolio-website/